janaagaard75/expo-and-typescript/README.md

 ### App Component in TypeScript

 Create a `src` folder, move `App.js` to that folder, and rename the file to `App.tsx`.
 Since TypeScript has a syntax that is very similar to JavaScript it is probably not necessary to make any modifications to App.tsx to make it valid TypeScript.
+It is not required to put the sources files in a `src` folder, but that is the de facto standard.

 Create a new `App.js` in the root of the project, and insert the following lines.
 Expo will still be looking for App.js in the root of the project, and these lines simply loads `src/App.tsx`.